Electric Fuse and its Perfect Use

 Table of Contents

-What is the Electric Fuse Definition?
+What is an Electric Fuse

-The function of the fuse in an electric circuit is on the principle of thermal effect.
-An electrical fuse is made of a small piece of metal called fuse wire.
-Tin, lead, silver, copper, zinc, aluminium or alloy of lead and tin are used as fuse elements.
+An electrical fuse is made up of a small piece of metal called a fuse wire.
+Tin, lead, silver, copper, zinc, aluminum, or alloy of lead and tin are used as fuse elements.

-Working Principle of Electric Fuse
+Working Principle of an Electrical Fuse

 - Low melting point